Abdullahi-Code9/Layoffs-2020-2023-Analysis/README.md

-# SQL Data Cleaning & Exploratory Data Analysis (EDA) - Layoffs 2022 Dataset
+# SQL Data Cleaning & Exploratory Data Analysis (EDA) - Layoffs 2020 - 2023

 ##  Project Overview
-This project focuses on **cleaning and analyzing the 2022 Layoffs dataset** from Kaggle using SQL.
+This project focuses on **cleaning and analyzing the 2022 Layoffs dataset** using SQL.
 The dataset contains global layoff records from companies across multiple industries.
 The project is divided into two phases:
 1. **Data Cleaning** – Making the dataset accurate, consistent, and analysis-ready.